 Description The acc_memcpy_to_device routine copies bytes of data from the local address in src to the device address in dest.
-The destination address must be a device address, such as would be returned from acc_malloc or acc_deviceptr.
+The destination address must be an address accessible from the current device, such as an address returned from acc_malloc or acc_deviceptr, or an address in shared memory.